 Ergonomic hand grips are angled to provide resistance in arms and core.
 Removable handles make storage and portability a snap.
-1-year manufacturer warranty.
+1 year manufacturer's warranty.

 Some models may leak a black, oily substance after use.
 Others may have spring issues over time which diminish tension and resistance.

 Solid construction and heavy-duty padding provide comfort while minimizing injury.
 An ergonomic and stable workout.
 Adjustable for height.
-Assist handles help w/balance.
+Assist handles help with balance.
 Reasonable price.

 Misaligned and off-center parts make using this difficult out of the box.
 People taller than 6' may have trouble using the machine.

-Sturdy design weighs 54 lbs.
+Sturdy design weighs 54 lb.
 Crunches and other ab workouts are easy using the padded grips for hands or feet.
 Lots of versatility.

-Does not fold for storage, and tops out at 250-lb. weight capacity.
-Need approximately 90 inches of ceiling clearance to accommodate a person's frame for pull-ups.
+Does not fold for storage, and tops out at 250 lb. weight capacity.
+Need approximately 90" of ceiling clearance to accommodate a person's frame for pull-ups.